 Back to Education Allowance - Postgraduate

-You may be eligible for this scheme
+Find out if you're eligible for this scheme

 Have you been thinking about going back to education to get the H.Dip?
 Ever wanted to do a postgraduate course, but never got the chance?